House sales volumes are up in Italy

 Because of these restrictions on rent increases, most landlords prefer to ‘frontload’ long rental contracts to take account anticipated future rent increases, and inflation and capital value appreciation.
 Frontloading, in turn, artificially raises rents for new contracts.

 Despite this, average rents have failed to keep up with inflation since the mid-1990s.
 While house prices rose by an average of 6.3% from 2000 to 2008, rents rose by an average of only 2.5% over the same period.
 However in recent years, the gap has been narrowing because of the continuous decline in house prices.

 Italy is a nation of home-owners.
-In 2015, around 81% of the country's total households are owner-occupiers, an increase from 59%in 1980, based on the figures from ISTAT.
+In 2015, around 81% of the country's total households are owner-occupiers, up from 59%in 1980, based on the figures from ISTAT.